deewhyweb/container-native-node/README.md

 npm run openshift
 ```

-Once all components are deployed the list of pods should be:
+Once all components are deployed the list of pods should be: (Note each pod shows two containers ready)

 ![Pods](/assets/pods.png)